ahmedDevs/obscure-animals-api/README.md

 **Tech Used:** Node.js, Express, JavaScript, CSS, HTML

 I've always enjoyed making software, and I've always been intrigued by animals.
-Combining these interests to make something devleopers can use is a worthy endeavour.
+Combining these interests to make something developers can use is a worthy endeavour.